 Getting your Oklahoma life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining life insurance licensing in Oklahoma.
+If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Oklahoma.

 The Oklahoma Insurance Department (OID) requires you to complete a four-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.